 Further detail on the definition of “food” in Minnesota can be found in Minnesota Statute and Minnesota Administrative Rule.

 Medications, like over-the-counter drugs or prescription drugs, are not considered food.
 Edible cannabinoid products, which are intended to be eaten or consumed as a beverage and contain a cannabinoid in combination with food ingredients, are also excluded from the definition of food.
-Further detail on medications and edible cannabinoid products can be found on the Minnesota Department of Health website.
+Further detail on edible cannabinoid products can be found on the Minnesota Office of Cannabis Management website.

 Currently, three hemp products are designated as Generally Recognized as Safe (GRAS) – they are (1) hulled hemp seeds, (2) hemp seed protein powder, and (3) hemp seed oil.
 These three products, which are all from the seed of the hemp plant, contain only trace amounts of extracts like THC and CBD and have been evaluated by the FDA.
 These three products can be sold as food or added as ingredients to foods and sold in Minnesota.

 Edible cannabinoid products, which contain cannabinoids in combination with food ingredients, are excluded from the definition of food.
-Further detail on edible cannabinoid products can be found on the Minnesota Department of Health website.
+Further detail on edible cannabinoid products can be found on the Minnesota Office of Cannabis Management website.

 FDA is responsible for evaluating products to determine if they are safe for human consumption.
 At this time, FDA has stated that cannabinoids are not acceptable food additives.
 Since Minnesota adopts federal regulations and associated statements and guidance documents regarding wholesale food production and distribution, the federal regulations apply in Minnesota as well.
 Minnesota retailers must comply with the Minnesota Food Code, which is also based on federal regulations.
 Minnesota Administrative Rule “Food Additives” states that food must not contain unapproved food additives, substances, or additives that exceed amounts specified in the Code of Federal Regulations.